 The NHMRC Postgraduate Scholarships scheme funds successful applicants to attain a research based postgraduate degree (Doctor of Philosophy (PhD) or a Masters Degree).

-The aim of the NHMRC Postgraduate Scholarships (PGS) scheme is to support outstanding health and medical graduates early in their career so that they can be trained to conduct research that is internationally competitive and to develop a capacity for original independent research within Australia.
+It aims to support these outstanding health and medical graduates early in their career so they can be trained to conduct research that is internationally competitive and develop a capacity for original independent research within Australia.

-The NHMRC’s Research Grants Management System (RGMS) must be used to access/enter your Profile and CV, and to submit your PGS application.
-Applicants that are not yet registered in RGMS should contact the Research Help Centre (RHC) at firstname.lastname@example.org for more information.
+Applicants who are not yet registered on RGMS, should contact the Research Help Centre at mailto: email@example.com for more information.

-A complete PGS application consists of:
+A complete Postgraduate Scholarships application consists of:

-- The relevant information in your RGMS Profile and CV.
+- The relevant information in your RGMS profile and CV.